Avdhesh-Varshney/WebMasterLog/Vanilla-JS-Projects/Basic/Joke-Telling-Website/README.md

 ## :zap: How to run it? 🕹️

-Fork this project and run the `index.html` file directly.
+- Fork this repository.
+- Clone the forked repository.
+- Open index.html in your web browser.